Westel W. Willoughby: Academic career

+Personal life

+On 27 June 1893, he married Grace Robinson, daughter of Franklin Marvin Robinson, a prominent lawyer in Dubuque, Iowa.
+When he was hired by Johns Hopkins University, he moved to Baltimore's Roland Park neighborhood in Maryland with Grace and their two young children, Westel Robinson Willoughby (Robinson) and Laura Robinson Willoughby.

-His wife Grace, predeceased him by nearly 30 years, dying in 1907 at the age of just 36, and was buried at Linwood Cemetery in her hometown of Dubuque.
-Thus, the widower raised his two young children alone and never remarried.
-Along with his twin brother William Franklin Willoughby, an accomplished economist and political scientist, he bought a small island called Endiang on Stoney Lake north of Toronto in 1908 where both families spent their summers.
+Grace, who predeceased him by nearly 30 years, died in 1907 at the age of 36 and was buried at Linwood Cemetery in her hometown of Dubuque.
+Willoughby raised his two young children alone and never remarried.
+Along with his twin brother William Franklin Willoughby, an accomplished economist and political scientist, he bought a small island called Endiang on Stoney Lake north of Toronto in 1908, where both families spent their summers.

+He lived in Chevy Chase, Maryland.

-Dr. Willoughby continued to live in Baltimore until his death on 25 March 1945.
+Willoughby continued to live in Baltimore until his death on 25 March 1945.